Mental Health First Aid Training

-There is no cost for the trainee, and each training session involves a concise presentation of the topic with ample opportunities for case discussion and consultation.
-Providers working in primary care and schools as well as behavioral health agencies are urged to connect and receive continuing education credit for their participation.
+Mental Health First Aid training, both Adult and Youth versions, is available for no cost from the IHS CHR Program.
+Each training session involves a concise presentation of the topic with opportunities for case discussion and consultation.
+Providers working in primary care, human services, and schools as well as behavioral health agencies are urged to connect and receive continuing education credit for their participation.

 - Identify, understand, and respond to signs of mental illnesses and substance use disorders.

 - Identify risk factors and warning signs for mental health and addiction concerns

 - Perform strategies for how to help someone in both crisis and non-crisis situations

 - Identify where to turn for help to assist someone experiencing a mental health or substance use-related crisis

 - Implement/Discuss case examples of use of The Mental Health First Aid Action Plan a variety of situations, including when someone is experiencing: Panic attacks, Suicidal thoughts or behaviors, Non-suicidal self-injury, Acute psychosis (e.g., hallucinations or delusions), Overdose or withdrawal from alcohol or drug use, Reaction to a traumatic event

 - Define and identify the differences between recovery and resiliency

 - Distinguish between facts and myths of mental health, illnesses, and disorders